arikama/kehadiran-scraper/README.md

 python kehadiran_scraper/main.py
 ```

 The hansard pdf files can found out at `output/` directory.
 The whitelisted dates can be found at `whitelist-dates` file.
 If you ran the script and exited successful, and found out that these files have changed, please create a branch, commit these two files and file a PR.
-This might mean that they have uploaded new and updated files.
+This might mean that they have uploaded new or updated files.